-Building Surveying
+MSc Building Surveying

 School of Science, Engineering and Environment

-Two and a half year
+One year, Two and a half year, Two and a half year

-In the post-pandemic recovery, not only will the construction industry build back better, it will grow greener.
+In the post-pandemic recovery, not only will the construction industry build back better, but it will also grow greener.
 Repurposing buildings into sustainable new spaces is at the heart of this strategy.
-If you are considering a career where you can reimagine a building’s potential, our Building Surveying masters degree is your next step.
+If you are considering a career where you can reimagine a building’s potential, our MSc Building Surveying masters degree is your next step.

 Led by academics and industry practitioners, you will build the core technical skills that underpin the building surveyor’s particular expertise in understanding the fabric of existing buildings.
 You will also explore how BIM technology is revolutionising practice, and consider current industry trends in refurbishment, conservation, and adaptation.